1980s Franciscan priest murders: Investigation

 Following Kerrigan's disappearance, New Mexico law enforcement were notified of the case due to similar characteristics with Rivera's murder.
-Similarities between the victims included their shared vehicles, as well as the manners in which they were murdered (or believed to have been murdered): In both incidents, the vehicles of the men were driven away from the crime scenes and there was evidence that wire coat hangers had been used; Rivera's autopsy showed that he had been strangled with some form of metal cord, possibly a coat hanger, while in Kerrigan's disappearance, a tangled and bloody coat hanger was found along with his clothing.
-Both men were approximately 58 years old at the time of their respective deaths and disappearances.
+Similarities between the victims included their shared vehicles, as well as the manners in which they were murdered (or believed to have been murdered): in both incidents, the vehicles of the men were driven away from the crime scenes and there was evidence that wire coat hangers had been used; Rivera's autopsy showed that he had been strangled with some form of metal cord, possibly a coat hanger, while in Kerrigan's disappearance, a tangled and bloody coat hanger was found along with his clothing.
+Both men were approximately 58 at the time of their respective deaths and disappearances.

 Law enforcement attempted to uncover further connections between Kerrigan and Rivera, and found that Kerrigan had spent time at the Congregation of the Servants of the Paraclete in Jemez Springs, New Mexico, in 1983, prior to his appointment in the Roman Catholic Diocese of Helena.
 This congregation was used as a retreat for clergy suffering from personal difficulties, such as substance abuse, depression, and sexual misconduct.
 Though the Diocese of Helena admitted Kerrigan had spent nearly a year there, they did not disclose the reason.
 No evidence was uncovered that Kerrigan and Rivera ever knew one another personally.

 In November 1984, Lieutenant Gilbert Ulibarri, a police officer in Santa Fe, stated that he had "a gut feeling" that the two crimes were related, and were likely committed by "a drifter who has a psychological problem with priests."
 Despite the parallels in the crimes, Eric Lucero, a New Mexico State Police detective, insisted in 1992 that there was "no connection whatsoever" between the murder of Rivera and the disappearance of Kerrigan.
 In August 2022, Ulibarri said he does not believe the crimes are connected.
-Ulibarri was interviewed as part of a new story by KOB 4 for the 40th anniversary of Rivera's murder, which remains unsolved.